Imdimark/ResearchTrack2_ROS1_ROS2/README.md

-# Research track 2/ assignment 1
+# Research track 2 _ assignment 1

 ## Required packages:
+* main branch of this repository --> ``` git clone https://github.com/Imdimark/rt2 -b main

 Inside the package you download from the **main** branch, there are the following folders:
 1. **launch** it contains two different files: sim.launch (for ROS1 simulation) and sim_interactionROS2.launch (if you use also the **ROS2** repository package)